valenpe7/numerical_methods/README.md

 To install Anaconda,
 1. open https://www.anaconda.com/products/individual with your web browser
-2. download the suitable Anaconda installer - Windows/MacOS/Linux (you will find them at the bottom of the web page)
+2. download the suitable Anaconda installer for Windows/MacOS/Linux (you will find them at the bottom of the web page)
 3. install Anaconda using all of the defaults for installation except make sure to check that the Anaconda distribution is the default Python

 ### How to obtain the study materials: